-This BLOG On High Debt To Income Ratio Mortgage Loans Was UPDATED On June 27, 2017
+This BLOG On High Debt To Income Ratio Mortgage Loans Was UPDATED And PUBLISHED On September 24th, 2019

-Many mortgage loan borrowers think they will not qualify for a mortgage loan because they have high debt to income ratio.
-Many mortgage lenders have overlays on high debt to income ratio mortgage loans.
-The best loan program for high debt to income ratio mortgage loans is FHA Loans.
+Many borrowers think they will not qualify for a mortgage loan because they have high debt to income ratio.
+Many lenders have overlays on high debt to income ratios.
+The best loan program for high debt to income ratio is FHA Loans.

-- The requirement of 43% debt to income ratio is a lender overlay by the individual lender and is not HUD Guidelines .
+- The requirement of 43% debt to income ratio is an overlay by the individual lender and is not HUD Guidelines

-- The Gustan Cho Team specializes in originating and funding FHA Loans with no lender overlays.
+- Gustan Cho Associates specializes in originating and funding government and conventional loans with no lender overlays